Kentico/xperience-by-kentico-shopify/docs/Usage-Guide.md

 ### E-commerce Integration Overview
-E-commerce integration is implemented via `IShoppingService` interface, which is designed to partially mirror the functionality of the `IShoppingService` found in Kentico 13.
-Each e-commerce action is then sent to Shopify using GraphQL Storefront API.
+E-commerce integration is implemented via `IShoppingService` interface, that provides methods for all e-commerce actions.
+Each action is then sent to Shopify using GraphQL Storefront API.

 #### Shopping Cart Management
 When a user adds their first item to the shopping cart, a shopping cart instance is created.
 Each shopping cart is assigned a unique identifier known as the `CartId`.
 This `CartId` is generated within Shopify upon cart creation.
 To maintain session persistence, the `CartId` is stored both in cookies and the HTTP session, utilizing the key `CMSShoppingCart`.